sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

+### 3.0.0-Preview
+- OpenSansRegular was used instead of arial font for FontFamilyProperty (Thanks @VitaliBalyk)
+- Added new version of .NET MAUI Communitytoolkit (12.0.0)
+- Added a graphical clock so hours and minutes can be selected.
+- net8.0 support removed
+- Automation-Ids have been renamed
+- Added popup corner rounding and shadow and border properties.
+(Thanks @sferhah)

-### 2.4.1-preview
+### 2.4.1 (skipped)
-- Since CommunityToolkit Popup does not work on modal pages in windows, <a href="https://github.com/LuckyDucko/Mopups" target="_blank">Mopup-Library</a> is used temporarily in windows.
+- Since CommunityToolkit Popup does not work on modal pages in windows, Mopup-Library is used temporarily in windows.
 (Thanks @sferhah)

 ### 2.4.0
 - Added HideIcon property